nwh/lusol/src/README.md

 * `lusol_precision.f90`: fortran 90 module to specify precision
 * `lusol.txt`: some LUSOL documentation and history
 * `lusol_util.f`: fortran 77 code for factorization, solve, and replace column
-* `updates/`: (2016-01-23) a directory containing updates to LUSOL, will be factored in to the Matlab interface when time permits.
+* `symbols.osx`: list of symbols to export in osx dynamic library